 “Vision without execution is hallucination” – Thomas Edison

 The project plan outlines how the company will get to the proposed solution.
-This section should include goals and business outcomes, measures of success, key milestones / deliverables, and the resources (internal and/or external) required to execute.
+This section should include goals and business outcomes, measures of success, key milestones/deliverables, and the resources (internal and/or external) required to execute.
 The plan should reflect realistic, achievable, and measurable.
 If you have a project management (PMO) function in your organization, that person can be a great resource for fleshing out this section.

 If the project is approved and funded, this section can be repurposed into a 3D project charter.
-A well written project plan ensures consistency from strategy through to implementation and delivery.
+A well-written project plan ensures consistency from strategy through to implementation and delivery.

 5. Financial Plan

-The best way to secure budget is to demonstrate how the project will provide a positive return on investment.
+The best way to secure a budget is to demonstrate how the project will provide a positive return on investment.
 The financial plan includes an ROI model that reflects the revenue and investment assumptions based on the project goals and resources described in the project plan section.

-It’s important to look at all components of the 3D project, including 3D content, maintenance, and resources required to deliver on the goal.
+It’s important to look at all components of the 3D project, including 3D content, maintenance, and resources required to deliver the goal.
 Doing due diligence on 3D content, for instance, may reveal that reusability is key to delivering on the strategy, scales to more use cases, and is worth the extra cost.

-Get input from your finance team on what portion of your investment would be considered capital expenses, operating expenses and administrative costs to fund the project.
+Get input from your finance team on what portion of your investment would be considered capital expenses, operating expenses, and administrative costs to fund the project.

 Your financial model may not be 100% accurate as there are some risks (known and/or unknown) that could impact the project, but the financials should be realistic and account for things like business seasonality, etc.